Fossil Preparation is the term given to

 Despite our dealings with the leading academic institutions we would surmise that as many as 75% of our customers are amateur collectors preparing in their home workshops.

-We have over the years worked on countless thousands of different types of fossils and will have almost certainly worked on the type of fossil or the environment you enquire about.
+I have over the years worked on countless thousands of different types of fossils and will have almost certainly worked on the type of fossil or in the environment you enquire about.
 So are well placed to give fair broad advice.

-Our combination of being users producers and retailers of fossil preparation equipment means we feel that we are in an unrivaled position to give our customers advice based on very focused lengthy experience.
+My combination of being a user producer and retailer of fossil preparation equipment means I feel that I am in an unrivaled position to give our customers advice based on very focused lengthy experience.
 If you are at all unsure what tools you think you might need or even whether you should embark on fossil preparation at all, please feel completely free to contact me.

 I am unfamiliar with Pneumatics.
 What Compressor do I need ?